How to Mount a Bucket on Linux with S3FS

 Storing your access key

 Save your access key as the root user:

 echo API-KEY-HERE:API-SECRET-HERE > /root/.passwd-s3fs

 chmod 0600 /root/.passwd-s3fs

-To mount the bucket you will have to create an empty folder.
-This could be located in
+To mount the bucket, create an empty folder.
+This can be located in

 s3fs BUCKET-NAME-HERE /TARGET/DIRECTORY -o use_path_request_style -o url=https://sos-EXOSCALE-ZONE-ID.exo.io/